Qtt4423/Qtt4423.Github.io/tableau_education.md

   - ✅ Struggling Leader: Springfield Public Day High School, Tec Connections Academy Commonwealth Elementary School.<br>

 **Call to Action:**
   - 🔜 Are you wondering how schools in your state perform?
+Contact me<br>
-Contact me if you are involved in a project that requires similar analysis.
+  - 🔜 If you are involved in a project that requires similar analysis.
 Let's collaborate.<br>
   - 🔜 Drop your comments, thoughts, and questions for interesting further analysis ideas<br>